Flash Exposure Bracketing

 You can take three shots while automatically changing the flash output.
 This feature is referred to as flash exposure bracketing (FEB).
 The setting range is ±3 stops, in 1/3-stop increments.

 Set the FEB level.

-- Push the joystick to the left or right or turn to set the FEB level, then push the joystick vertically.
+- Press the joystick horizontally or turn to set the FEB level, then push the joystick straight in.

-- When used together with flash exposure compensation, FEB shooting is performed based on the set flash exposure compensation amount.
-When the FEB range exceeds ±3 stops, the end of the flash exposure level shows or .
+- When used with flash exposure compensation, FEB shooting is centered on your specified flash exposure compensation amount. or appears at the ends of the indicator if the flash exposure level exceeds ±3 stops.